Residual energy in weakly compressible turbulence with a mean guide field: Theoretical considerations

-Our magnetically-driven turbulence simulations are characterized by a $\propto k^{-3/2}$ cascade, which is consistent with Alfv\'enic turbulence.
+Our magnetically driven turbulence simulations are characterized by a $\propto k^{-3/2}$ cascade, which is consistent with Alfv\'enic turbulence.
 The main features of this turbulence are summarized below, as well as a comparison with the numerical data.